tomsteele/blacksheepwall/README.md

                         by a colon.

   -srv                  Find DNS SRV record and retrieve associated hostname/IP info.

+  -cmn-crawl <string>   Search commoncrawl.org for subdomains of a domain.
+The provided argument should be the index
+                        to be used.
+For example: "CC-MAIN-2017-04-index".

  Active:
   -axfr                 Attempt a zone transfer on the domain.